DSAwaku/dna/proposal/proposal_v1.0.md

 Maybe we can aggregate the advantage of the PE method above, and propose a novel PE method.

-**Remark:** There is no papers applying the method (only need a simple fine-tuning based on pre-trained model, do not need to modify the architecture and pre-train it from scratch) to extend the length of input DNA sequence without loss of performance.
+**Remark:** There seems to be no papers applying the method (only need a simple fine-tuning based on pre-trained model, do not need to modify the architecture and pre-train it from scratch) to extend the length of input DNA sequence without loss of performance.